 - 9 p.m.
 Outdoor “Drive-In” Movie, Buntrock Commons, South Plaza (rain site: Lion’s Pause) Sponsored by the Student Activities Committee

 - 11 a.m.–Noon or 3–4 p.m.
-Student-Led Session on Budgeting, Financial Aid, and Student Employment, Buntrock Commons, Viking Theater
+Staff and Student-Led Session on Budgeting, Financial Aid, and Student Employment, Buntrock Commons, Viking Theater

 - Noon–approx. 6 p.m.
 Registration for New Students (by appointment — see your registration card), Tomson Hall Atrium — Arrive 15 minutes before your scheduled registration time (indicated on your registration card), enter Tomson Hall through the east entrance (closest to Regents Hall), and proceed down the large staircase for check-in.
 Bring your own completed registration card (received from your advisor Tuesday morning), your alternate schedules, and a pen.